IHE/ITI.PCF/input/pagecontent/volume-1.md

 The **Advanced Consent** contents shall be used in conjunction with **Basic Consent** content, and may be used with **Intermediate Consent** content.
 Where as the **Basic Consent** is used to record the fundamental aspects of the Consent ceremony.
 The **Advanced Consent** Content provides for parameters in a Consent that provide rules around data that are classified by sensitivity and confidentiality.

 Support for the Advanced Consent relies on the data being tagged with sensitivity codes and confidentiality codes.
 This data tagging is not defined in PCF.
-There are a few established ways to get the data tagged including using a Security Labeling Service, which has a few established architectures.
+There are a few established ways to get the data tagged including using a [Security labeling Service](ch-P.html#SLS), which has a few established architectures.
 The implementation of security tagging is a systems design requirement on the **Consent Enforcement Point** actor.

 **Pre-conditions**: